rustonaut/vec1/README.md

 use vec1::Vec1;

 fn main() {
-    // vec1![] makes sure there is at last one element
+    // vec1![] makes sure there is at least one element
     // at compiler time
     //let names = vec1! [ ];
     let names = vec1! [ "Liz" ];